 The sap-feeding Hemiptera group Nesosydne (Goodman et al., 2012) provide evidence that some period of geographic isolation preceded divergence of sexual signals (Goodman et al., in review).
-Shifts in plant host use are certainly involved at some point in the process of diversification in this group (Roderick & Percy, 2008).
-While this stage has not yet been identified with phylogentic methods in Nesosydne it has been in the parallel leafhopper radiation, Nesophrosyne (Bennett & O’Grady, 2013).
-This work found that host plant specialization drove species radiations up until approximately 1 million years ago, when plant niches were mostly exhausted on Maui.
-Following this period, speciation, largely on the Hawaii Island, shifted to geographic mechanisms of diversification.
-Our network analysis indicates that specialization and modularity begin to show pronounced signals in network data on Maui (Figs. 3, 4), in agreement with the Nesophrosyne results and indicating that an approximate age of 1 million years may be necessary for host plant specialization to become the dominant process in the sequence of diversification.

-The Trioza group of psyllids (Hemiptera: Triozidae) and other herbivorous, fungivorous and detritivorous insect groups show similar signals of geographic isolation combined with ecological and sexual processes driving genetic divergence and diversification across sites as young as those on the Hawaii Island (Percy, 2003; Percy & Kennedy, 2006; Mendelson & Shaw, 2005; Magnacca et al., 2008; O’Grady et al., 2011).
+Shifts in plant host use are also involved in the process of diversification in this group (Roderick & Percy, 2008).
+In a similar radiation of leafhoppers, Nesophrosyne (Bennett & O’Grady, 2013), host plant specialization was implicated in driving species radiations up until approximately 1 million years ago, when plant niches were mostly exhausted on Maui; following this period, speciation, largely on the Hawaii Island, shifted to geographic mechanisms of diversification.
+Our network analysis indicates that specialization and modularity begin to show pronounced signals in network data on Maui (Figs. 4, 3), in agreement with the Nesophrosyne results and indicating that an approximate age of 1 million years may be necessary for host plant specialization to become the dominant process in the sequence of diversification.
+Other taxa at lower trophic levels, such as the herbivorous Trioza psyllids, detritivorous Laupala crickets and fungivorous Drosophila, show similar signals of geographic isolation combined with ecological and sexual processes driving genetic divergence and diversification across sites as young as those on the Hawaii Island (Percy, 2003; Percy & Kennedy, 2006; Mendelson & Shaw, 2005; Magnacca et al., 2008; O’Grady et al., 2011).
+As a contrast, spiders, which are predatory, only develop genetic discontinuities at larger spatial and temporal scales.
+Most important in the context of community assembly is that endemic sap-feeding herbivores developed structure quickly - on the order of less than 0.1 million years (assuming timing of speciation is reflected by divergence in mtDNA; Table 1), with predatory spiders showing local endemicity more slowly (Table 1).

-Our analysis suggests that the mechanisms implicated in the diversification of predators, notably spiders, are different.
-In particular, while geographic isolation is clearly implicated in the speciation process (Gillespie, 2005), ecological divergence through natural selection is assumed to play a key role in the differentiation of sister taxa on older islands (Gillespie, 2004; Blackledge & Gillespie, 2004).
-In taxa that do not show major ecological differentiation, such as Orsonwelles spiders, differentiation appears to have been driven almost entirely by geographic isolation (Hormiga et al., 2003), and on a much larger spatial and temporal scale than those found for herbivores, fungivores, and detritivores.

-Differences in the patterns of population structure observed between trophic levels, as highlighted here, suggests that differentiation of predators requires a larger area and/or a longer time period to occur, which might be expected given the larger area requirement of predators compared to herbivores.
-Most important in the context of community assembly is that endemic sap-feeding herbivores developed structure quickly (on the order of less than 0.1 million years; Table 1), with predatory spiders showing local endemicity more slowly (Table 1).
-Furthermore, among those lineages that show adaptive diversification, ecological differences appear early in the process of differentiation (Percy, 2003; Gillespie, 2004; Blackledge & Gillespie, 2004; Percy & Kennedy, 2006; Magnacca et al., 2008; O’Grady et al., 2011; Goodman et al., 2012).

-Network structure
+Macroecological metrics: Network structure and steady state